yk-tuturu/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: Delete a person**
+**Use case: Delete a child**

 **MSS**

-1. User requests to list persons
+1. User requests to list children's details
-2. ParentConnect shows a list of persons
+2. ParentConnect shows a list of children
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific child in the list
-4. ParentConnect deletes the person
+4. ParentConnect deletes the child

     Use case ends.